RafaelOviedo/wordpress-podcast/README.md

 ![mamp2](./exampleImages/mampExample2server.jpg)
 ## Database config
 ```
 Now you have your server ready.
-You can check by starting your server
-and going to localhost:8888 (if that's your chosen port)

 Next is to configure a database for the project.
 You need to have MySql installed.